Miragon/miranum-docs/docs/components/miranum-connect/java-client/miranum-process.md

 ## Implementing Miranum-Process
-When using the package structure of the hexagonal architecture we showed you in the [Quick-Reference](./quick-reference.md) Miranum-Process is needs to be imported into the **adapter-in** package.
+When using the package structure of the hexagonal architecture we showed you in the [Quick-Reference](./quick-reference.md) Miranum-Process needs to be imported into the **adapter-in** package.
 We are using the **in** package since an outside Miranum port is used to start the process.
 Starting a process is a driver since it triggers the domain.
 ```